One-storied America: Origins

 Ilf and Petrov traveled across the Great Depression-era United States.

 On October 7, 1935, a few years after the onset of the Great Depression (1929 to 1933), the writers Ilf and Petrov, correspondents of Pravda newspaper, arrived in New York on the SS Normandie passenger ship, which was the most modern ship of the time and its tenth voyage between Europe and America.
 In those days, the President of the United States was Franklin Roosevelt, who did a lot for rapprochement between the United States and the USSR.
 This allowed the authors to freely move around the country and get acquainted with the life of different layers of American society.

 The authors lived in America for ten weeks.
 During this time, they crossed the country twice from end to end.
 Ilf and Petrov did not speak English and sometimes used the help of Russian-speaking guides.
 Ilf took many pictures throughout the journey, and the authors produced a photo essay entitled "American Photographs", published in the popular Soviet magazine Ogoniok — a Soviet analogue to Time Magazine.

 Work on "One-Story America" began in the United States.
 The essay "Normandy", which opens the book, was written by Ilf and Petrov shortly after their arrival in America.
 Under the heading "The Road to New York," it appeared with minor abbreviations in Pravda on November 24, 1935.
 During the writers' stay in America, Pravda also published their essay "American Encounters" (January 5, 1936), which in the book concludes the 25th chapter, "The Desert".

-They returned to Moscow in early February 1936 and announced in an interview with a correspondent for Literary Newspaper that they would write a book about America.
+They returned to Moscow in early February 1936 and announced in an interview with a correspondent for Literaturnaya Gazeta that they would write a book about America.
 Ilf and Petrov published their first brief notes about the trip in 1936 in the Ogonyok magazine under the title "American Photos".
 The text was accompanied by about 150 American photographs by Ilf, which captured the appearance of the country and portraits of people with whom the writers met in America.

 In 1936, the travel sketches "One-story America" were first published in the magazine "Banner".
-In 1937 they were published as a separate publication in Roman Gazeta, in Goslitizdat and in the publishing house Soviet Writer.
+In 1937 they were published as a separate publication in Roman-Gazeta, in Goslitizdat and in the publishing house Soviet Writer.
 In the same year the book was reprinted in the Russian cities of Ivanovo, Khabarovsk, Smolensk.

 "One-Story America" was written rather quickly – in the summer months of 1936.
 While the book was being written, Pravda published five more essays from it: